mosip/k8s-infra/mosip/on-prem/README.md

 ansible-playbook -i hosts.ini swap.yaml
 ```
 ## Environment Check and setup

+## NOTE: Not recommended for production or pilot

 1. Performs a check to ensure that the localhost mapping is present on all nodes.
 2. To remove cache and unused docker images on all the cluster nodes.
 ```